NoStackApp/ns-front/README.md

 * Use of handlebars with a simple standard structure for templates.
 * [Coming Soon] Generation of an app from a template.
 * [Coming Soon] A searchable list for registering templates, so that if you create a template others can find it.

+We're working very hard right now to get this working.
+If you want to help with this project, please open issues and start talking to us!

 # Usage
 <!-- usage -->